sipgate-io/sipgateio-oauth-python/README.md

 ### "invalid parameter: redirect_uri"
 Possible reasons are:
-- the redirect_uri in the [config.json](./config.json) is invalid or not set
+- the REDIRECT_URI in the [.env](./.env) is invalid or not set
-- the redirect_uri is not correctly configured the sipgate Web App (You can find more information about the configuration process in the [Setup OAuth with sipgate](#setup-oauth-with-sipgate) section)
+- the REDIRECT_URI is not correctly configured the sipgate Web App (You can find more information about the configuration process in the [Setup OAuth with sipgate](#setup-oauth-with-sipgate) section)

 ### "client not found" or "invalid client_secret"
 Possible reasons are:
-- the client_id or client_secret configured in the [config.json](./config.json) is invalid.
+- the CLIENT_ID or CLIENT_SECRET configured in the [.env](./.env) is invalid.
 You can check them in the sipgate Web App.
 See [Setup OAuth with sipgate](#setup-oauth-with-sipgate)

 ## Related